rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-Note that the tree is partial.
-We need to expad the nodes to make this into a complete test input.

 [^havricov2019]: Havrikov, Nikolas, and Andreas Zeller.
 "Systematically covering input structure."
 2019 IEEE/ACM international conference on Automated Software Engineering (ASE).
 IEEE, 2019.
 [^purdom1972]: Paul Purdom.
 "A Sentence Generator for Testing Parsers."
 BIT Numerical Mathematics, 1972